-Lyons detailed the building's history beginning in 2005 when the state agreed to work with the city for the municipality to sequire the building.
-He said two previous proposals fall through to development before the city finally acquired it in 2015.
+Lyons detailed the building's history beginning in 2005 when the state agreed to work with the city for the municipality to acquire the building.
+He said two previous proposals fell through for development before the city finally acquired it in 2015.
 Last year